schopra6/TopicModelling_wikidata/README.md

 This step take the **```data/preprocessed_data.csv```** as input which is going to be used to train the Perceptron algorithm.
 The method used to preprocess the data is Tf-Idf Vectorizer.
 The results obtained are stored in the data folder.
 The file obtatined are:

 * `Confusion matrix 16 classes.png` with the confusion matrix for the 16 class classification.
+* `Scores 16 classes.csv` with the Precision, Recall, F1-Score and Support scores for the 16 class classification

 ## Results